CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 #### Short Resting

-A short rest takes roughly 1 hour does nothing demanding.
+A short rest takes roughly 1 hour where the character does nothing demanding.
 Durning this time they can tend to wounds, eat, drink, or relax.

 Once per day, characters can regain Magic Resource equal to the wins from their Governing Core Skill roll (remember you can assist with your Magic Vocation).